emmettcollings/bubbie-vi/Final/MANUAL.md

 ## Game Objective
 The objective is to find and collect 7 duckies, a duck will appear right above the health of the main character.
-There are ladders spawn randomly around where you move to them you can go underground and move to the next level
+There are ladders spawn randomly around where you move to them you can go underground and move to the next level.

 ## Game Controls
 * **W** - Move Up
 * **A** - Move Left
 * **S** - Move Down
 * **D** - Move Right

+## Game Actions
-to attack the enemey you must face the direction the enemy is in and move towards them.
+* **Attack** - To attack the enemey you must face the direction the enemy is in and move towards them.

 ## Known Bugs
 The enemy will damage you before you can attack them as they parallelly move based on your direction.